top of page

 Art Crawl Guide

 A proud mother of 3, Shanna Sabio was born in Brownsville, and raised in Bushwick and Bedford Stuyvesant.
 She’s an anti-disciplinary artist, curator, cultural strategist and educator whose practice uses the intersections of art and technology, travel and urban planning to create healing, anti-racist, equitable, and inclusive spaces.
 GrowHouse NYC, the organization she co-founded with her son Warner, uses collective ownership of real estate to combat gentrification in rapidly gentrifying neighborhoods in Brooklyn.
 Her most recent work, the Sankofa Walking Tour for the Flatbush African Burial Ground, has been experienced by over 1000 people thus far.
+Shanna Sabio is a transdisciplinary artist and designer, public historian, and lifelong resident of Brooklyn.
+As co-founder and co-director of GrowHouse NYC, her work invites Black people and our allies to envision and create flourishing and connected communities.
+She is also a co-trustee of the Flatbush African Burial Ground Coalition.
+Her work supports building inclusive communities through cooperative economics, public education, and reparative land ownership and stewardship.

 Website